loopwerk/loopwerk.io/content/articles/2025-06-26-django-tailwind-production.md

 First, `tailwind build` creates the final `tailwind.css` file.
 Then, `collectstatic` picks it up, hashes it with a unique name like `tailwind.4e3e58f1a4a4.css`, and places it in your `STATIC_ROOT` directory, ready to be served.

-That’s it!
+That's it!
 Your Tailwind styles are now production-ready and properly cache-busted.

-> **Update August 2, 2025**: the initial version of this article used a custom subclass of `ManifestStaticFilesStorage` to ignore `css/source.css`, but then James was kind enough to tell me about `collectstatic`’s `--ignore` option.
+> **Update August 2, 2025**: the initial version of this article used a custom subclass of `ManifestStaticFilesStorage` to ignore `css/source.css`, but then James was kind enough to tell me about `collectstatic`'s `--ignore` option.
 Thanks!